 So, there you go, just in case you were wondering what was wrong with me.

-After spending a very large proportion of my life in denial of most of my illnesses this was a fairly therapeutic process.
+After spending a very large proportion of my life in denial of most of my illnesses – another coping mechanism, this list was a fairly therapeutic process.

 If you have read this far well done you!